jncraton/large-language-models-cpsc2550/lectures/10-review.md

 Token Embedding
 ---------------

-- The meaning of a token in vector space
+- Learned representation of a token in vector space
-- Learned by a model so that tokens with similar meanings can map to similar vectors

 Document Embedding
 ------------------

-- The meaning of a document in vector space
+- Representation of a document in vector space
 - Learned by a model so that documents with similar meanings can map to similar vectors
 - Can be computed by transformer encoders